Ah May... the Month of Plant Sales.

-Jackson was aware of the dangers of friendly fire, and he once suggested that, "I recommend that we should strip ourselves perfectly naked," in order to avoid being shot at.
+Jackson was aware of the dangers of friendly fire, and he once suggested, "I recommend that we should strip ourselves perfectly naked," in order to avoid being shot at.
 Nonetheless, that fated evening, Jackson (in full uniform) was hit by two bullets in his left arm, which was then amputated at nearby Wilderness tavern.
-Jackson's chaplain, Beverly Tucker Lacy was so moved by the trauma of this event that he personally carried Jackson's arm across the fields to his brother's nearby family home called Ellwood.
+Jackson's chaplain, Beverly Tucker Lacy, was so moved by the trauma of this event that he personally carried Jackson's arm across the fields to his brother's nearby family home called Ellwood.
 There, behind the herb garden, was a family cemetery.
-Today, Ellwood's cemetery has many civil war dead, but the most famous interment is the only marked grave in the cemetery: "Stonewall" Jackson's left arm.
+Today, Ellwood's cemetery has much civil war dead, but the most famous interment is the only marked grave in the cemetery: "Stonewall" Jackson's left arm.

-As Jackson tried to recover, General Lee wrote that Stonewall may have "lost his left arm, but I have lost my right.”
+As Jackson tried to recover, General Lee wrote that Stonewall might have "lost his left arm, but I have lost my right.”
 Eight days after being shot, Jackson died of complications from pneumonia.
 He was 39.
 His last words were, "Let us cross over the river and rest under the shade of trees."

 Didier Decoin's poetic, sensual novel The Office of Gardens and Ponds - out May 2 (translated from the French by Euan Cameron).

 That’s a stunning cover - with a foiled carp fish.
 Gorgeously gilded hardback copies of The Office of Gardens and Ponds are released to go swimming into the world today!
 Just look at these beauties!
 Are you ready to travel back to Japan 1000 years ago and relive this beautiful fable where an impoverished heroine Miyuki embarks on a hazardous mountain trek to the Imperial Palace - along with scheming monks, rampaging pirates, dancing storks and an unusual perfume contest.
-This is a book of historical fiction, "a string of enchantments, transforming mud into gold".
+This is a book of historical fiction, "a string of enchantments, transforming mud into gold."